sunSeekingGoth/MakeSenseWithObsidian/README.md

 ### Knowledge Bases
 In this session we are introducing the concept of knowledge bases, and the use of obsidian in this spectrum of these software and tools.
 We will introduce how we can practice and adapt these flexible tools to work within  many approaches to note taking, reading and organising your knowledge and research.

-### Constellations of knowledge
+### Making Sense with Obsidian

-We will then introduce the concepts of the workshop where we will use basic functionalities of obsidian to formulate a small constellation of knowledge, formed from connected notes on their selected media or papers.
+We will then introduce the concepts of the workshop where we will use basic functionalities of obsidian to formulate a small configurations of knowledge, formed from connected notes on your selected media or papers.
 This will come together with the basic skills we have show to explore how themes, tags and connections can create new and generative ways of exploring their research.
 ## Basic skill intro

 ### [[01_General syntax skills]]